Fertility Preservation by Ovarian Tissue Banking (Ovarian Tissue Freezing)

 Ovarian tissue cryopreservation (freezing) is an experimental method of fertility preservation in which the outer layer of an ovary, which contains a large number of immature eggs, is taken out of the body and frozen for future use.
 In ovarian tissue freezing process, a part of an ovary or a whole ovary is surgically removed, usually by laparoscopy.
 In the laboratory, the ovary’s outer layer (called ovarian cortex) is cut into small strips and frozen.
 An experimental procedure, ovarian tissue freezing is for the most part performed for medically indicated fertility preservation in cancer patients.

 When the patient is cured of the primary disease and ready to have children, the ovarian strips are thawed and transplanted back into her body, either on the remaining ovary or elsewhere.
 In most cases reported in the literature, transplanted ovarian strips regain normal function of producing hormones and eggs.
 So far, more than 30 live births have been reported worldwide after ovarian tissue freezing and re-transplantation.
-Likely the most experienced and successful program of ovarian tissue freezing and transplantation is at Sheba Medical Center in Israel, where CHR’s Fertility Preservation Center (FPC) Director, Vitaly A. Kushnir, MD, received training.
+Likely the most experienced and successful program of ovarian tissue freezing and transplantation is at Sheba Medical Center in Israel.
 CHR’s FPC follows Sheba protocols for ovarian tissue freezing and reimplantation.

 Benefits of Ovarian Tissue Freezing